 What effect does the LSAT have on law school diversity?

-Properly used, the LSAT is a tool for increasing diversity in law school and the legal profession.
-It allows schools to identify highly qualified candidates who might otherwise be overlooked on the basis of undergraduate institution, GPA, lack of access to extracurricular activities, or other factors.
+Properly used as part of well-developed holistic review admission practices, law schools can effectively consider many distinct applicant qualities and life experiences when advancing their mission-related DEI goals.
+The LSAT enables schools to identify highly qualified candidates who might otherwise be overlooked on the basis of undergraduate institution, GPA, lack of access to extracurricular activities, or other factors.

 How does LSAC ensure the LSAT is measuring the right skills?